Hormone replacement therapy (HRT)

 Hormone replacement therapy (HRT) is a treatment to ease the symptoms of the menopause.
-It tops up or replaces low levels of the hormone oestrogen.
-Sometimes, you’ll need to take progesterone too.
+HRT tops up or replaces the hormone oestrogen and if required progesterone, and sometimes testosterone too.

 Your ovaries make the hormones oestrogen and progesterone during your menstrual cycle.
 But when you get close to the menopause, your body naturally produces less of these hormones.
-You may then get menopausal symptoms because your body has reduced production of these hormones.
+You may then get menopausal symptoms.

 Low oestrogen levels can lead to a number of physical and emotional symptoms including hot flushes, night sweats and mood swings.
 The benefit of HRT is that it can help to ease many of these symptoms and improve your quality of life.
-HRT doesn't delay the menopause, but it can improve the symptoms.
-It can have a positive effect on hormonal ageing too.
+HRT doesn't stop the menopause, but it can improve the symptoms.
+HRT can also help if you enter the menopause early.
+This can happen if you need surgery to remove your ovaries or you go through natural menopause early (premature menopause).

-HRT also reduces your risk of osteoporosis and may help other health problems associated with the menopause, such as cardiovascular disease and stroke.
+HRT reduces your risk of osteoporosis and may help other health problems that can happen after the menopause – for example, cardiovascular disease and stroke.

 Types of hormone replacement therapy (HRT)